geoffrey-uni/FYP/README.md

 5. Run the command 'npx expo start' to start the project

 ## Backend
+Note: Llama 3.2 is used as the LLM in the backend through the ollama library, so ollama has to be downloaded too.
+After downloading, run the command 'ollama pull llama3.2'.

 1. Install python
 2. Download the folder